kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 - Update recommendations with unknown experiment_name
 - Update recommendations with unknown end_time
 - Update recommendations with end_time preceding start_time

+Namespace Related Test Scenarios:
+Sanity Tests
+- Update recommendations with valid short term recommendations.
+Also, Validate the container array, should be blank.
+- Update recommendations with valid Short, Medium and Long term recommendations

+Negative Tests
+- Update recommendations with mix of container and namespace results

 The above tests are developed using pytest framework and the tests are run using shell script wrapper that does the following:
    - Deploys kruize in non-CRD mode using the [deploy script](https://github.com/kruize/autotune/blob/master/deploy.sh) from the autotune repo